lh3/ropebwt3/README.md

 ```
 until $`B'[i]`$ is a seninel.
 When we have the final position of each symbol
 $`B'[i]`$, we insert them into $B$ to generate the merged BWT.

+### <a name="algo-match"></a>Matching

+A classical BWT only supports backward search but if a BWT contains both
+strands of DNA sequences, it will support both forward and backward searches.
+And with search in both directions, it is possible to find SMEMs.
+Please see
+the [fermi paper][fm-paper] for details.

 ## <a name="perf"></a>Performance